ricvigi/Pytorch-BELL/README.md

 ## Thesis Overview

 Modern machine learning workloads often deal with large sparse matrices, but efficient support for custom sparse formats in PyTorch is still limited.
-This project introduces and integrates a new sparse format — **Blocked ELLPACK (BELL)** — into the PyTorch ecosystem.
+This project introduces — **Blocked ELLPACK (BELL)** — format into the PyTorch ecosystem.

 ### Goal